 Isn’t settling in a foundation normal?

-The contractor who built my house didn’t know what he was doing, is that why my foundation is sinking?
+The contractor who built my house didn’t know what he was doing.
+Is that why my foundation is sinking?

 My house has been here for 40 years, why is it moving now?